-Thank you for visiting the Career Management (CMC) Center’s website.
+Thank you for visiting the Office of Career Advancement (formerly the Career Management Center) center’s website.

-The Career Management Center is here to help students explore their talents and interests, consider major and career possibilities, develop job search strategies and establish goals.
+The Office of Career Advancement (OCA) is here to help students explore their talents and interests, consider major and career possibilities, develop job search strategies and establish goals.
 We offer a range of programs and resources that assist students in achieving their academic and career goals.

 We welcome you to browse our webpage and become familiar with our services and resources.